 Department/Program Learning Outcomes

-- must earn sufficient additional credit hours from the department’s offerings to total 40 credit hours; a minimum of 20 must be upper division department offerings; additional upper division university offerings to total 40 upper division credit hours.
+Must satisfy university requirements and will successfully complete all necessary coursework including General Education Core Courses, University requirements, and other courses as outlined within the chosen degree.
+Students must also earn sufficient additional credit hours from the department’s offerings to total 40 credit hours; a minimum of 20 must be upper division department offerings; additional upper division university offerings to total 40 upper division credit hours.

-- must take a national biology exit examination.
+- All Biology majors must take a biology exit examination.

 - Credits over ten years old may not be accepted.

 Although not required, we recommend all Biology majors take the following variable credit courses:

 The Jim Bowns Herbarium: a repository of plant specimens available for teaching and research.
 Specimens date back to the 1890’s and emphasize species found in the Southern Great Basin and Colorado Plateau regions.